ThatAltGirlAlesandria/DrSillystingzFactory.solution/README.md

 bin
 appsettings.json
 ```
 * _Now, open your command line again and make a commit.
 By making this commit BEFORE pushing to GitHub you will make sure the files that should be private/ not uploaded won't show.
-This is important because you don't want to share your username and password with the everyone!_
+This is important because you don't want to share your username and password with everyone!_

-#### Now that you have downloaded the repo and open it in the text editor you need to open MySQL workbench.
+#### Now that you have downloaded the repo and opened it in the text editor you need to open MySQL workbench.
 * _Download [MySQL Workbench](https://www.mysql.com/downloads/) if you don't have it on your computer already_
 * _After setting up your MySQL if you haven't done it already, in the Navigator make sure you are in the Administration Window_
 * _Select Data Import/Restore from the menu_
-* _In the Import Options pop up window select, "Import from Self-Contained File"_
+* _In the Import Options pop-up window select, "Import from Self-Contained File"_
 * _Navigate to the SQL file located in the root directory of the project you cloned called alesandria_wild.sql_
 * _Under Default Schema to be Imported To, select the New Button_
 * _Choose a name you would like for the database or continue to use alesandria_wild.sql if you're more comfortable with that_
 * _Click OK_
-* _You should see come tabs in the MySQL Workbench; navigate to the tab called "Import Progress" and click Start Import which is located in the bottom right corner of the tab_
+* _You should see some tabs in the MySQL Workbench; navigate to the tab called "Import Progress" and click Start Import which is located in the bottom right corner of the tab_
 * _Once you have finished the steps above locate the Schemas tab in the Navigator_
-* _Right click in the Schemas window of the Navigator and select Refresh All_
+* _Right-click in the Schemas window of the Navigator and select Refresh All_
 * _The database you just created should now appear in the Schema window_

 #### Final steps, connecting your new database to the HairSalon program.